Skip to main content

 Shefali Milczarek-Desai

-Distinguished Public Service Scholar; Associate Clinical Professor of Law; Director of the Workers’ Rights Clinic; Co-Director of the Bacon Immigration Law and Policy Program
+Distinguished Public Service Scholar; Associate Professor of Law; Co-Director of the Bacon Immigration Law and Policy Program

-Shefali Milczarek-Desai (@Shefalimdesai) is Associate Clinical Professor of Law, Director of the Workers’ Rights Clinic, and Co-Chair of the Bacon Immigration Law and Policy Program at the University of Arizona’s James E. Rogers College of Law.
-She is the recipient of the College of Law’s Distinguished Public Service Scholar Award and a Sustainable Economies Law Center Fellow.
+Shefali Milczarek-Desai is Associate Professor of Law and Co-Chair of the Bacon Immigration Law and Policy Program at the University of Arizona’s James E. Rogers College of Law.
+She is the recipient of the College of Law’s Distinguished Public Service Scholar Award and is a Sustainable Economies Law Center Fellow.

-Professor Desai instructs the next generation of attorneys in client-centered and cross-cultural lawyering through representation of low-wage immigrant and migrant workers throughout Arizona’s borderlands.
-Under her supervision, law students have worked on cases resulting in published decisions in the Ninth Circuit Court of Appeals and the Arizona District Court upholding the rights of asylum seekers and immigrant workers.
-Professor Desai also has created, launched and taught in-person and online immigration courses in the College of Law’s undergraduate law, master’s in legal studies, and foreign diplomat training programs.
+Previously, Professor Desai directed the Workers’ Rights Clinic and instructed students in client-centered and cross-cultural lawyering through representation of low-wage workers throughout Arizona’s borderlands.
+She and her students worked on cases resulting in published decisions in the Ninth Circuit Court of Appeals and the Arizona District Court upholding the rights of precarious workers.
+Professor Desai also has created, launched and taught in-person and online courses in the College of Law’s undergraduate law, master’s in legal studies, and foreign diplomat training programs.

-Prior to teaching, Professor Desai assisted in litigating Flores v.
-Arizona, a U.S. Supreme Court case concerning the rights of English Language Learners in Arizona public schools, practiced at the DeConcini McDonald law firm where she was elected shareholder, and clerked for Vice-Chief Justice Ruth V. McGregor at the Arizona Supreme Court.
-She is a Rhodes Scholarship Finalist, a Notre Dame Law School Feminist Jurisprudence award winner, and has published numerous articles and essays as well as a book manuscript selected as a finalist in an international competition.
-Her favorite pastimes include hiking in the mountains, preparing Indian food, and reading to her sons.
+Prior to teaching, Professor Desai spent several years engaged in law practice where she assisted in litigating Flores v.
+Arizona, a U.S. Supreme Court case concerning the rights of English Language Learners in Arizona public schools, was elected shareholder at the DeConcini McDonald law firm, and clerked for Vice-Chief Justice Ruth V. McGregor at the Arizona Supreme Court.
+She has been selected as an Alternate Fulbright Award Winner, Rhodes Scholarship Finalist, a Feerick Center Social Justice Leader, a Notre Dame Law School Feminist Jurisprudence Award Winner, and has published numerous articles and essays as well as a book manuscript selected as a finalist in an international competition.
+Her favorite pastimes include hiking, reading, creative writing, and being with her family.

 SSRN Published Papers